CaptainBeluga/BelugaMusic/README.md

 So if you shutdown the laptop the bot will not work.
 Here the best solution ↓ ↓ ↓

-    1. Create and Account and Upload files in PythonAnyWhere => https://www.pythonanywhere.com/
+    1. Create a free account and Upload files in PythonAnyWhere => https://www.pythonanywhere.com/

     2. Create the folder where you'll save the downloaded music